saegl5/check_student_loans_other_resources/README.md

 >Open and edit "checking_calculations.xlsx" with Microsoft Excel.

-The markdown files', document's and spreadsheet's latest version is 1.6.1; their version matches their archived ZIP file version.
 The Lua filter requires Pandoc version 2.0 or higher.
-Known to work on Windows 10 Pro version 1903, in Microsoft Word for Office 365 version 1908 (64-bit)

 ## Usage